UnderwaterOwlbear/underwaterowlbear.github.io/_posts/2020-06-27-fortmiami.md

 - A one-axis class system, where you can be anywhere on the scale between Hero and Sorcerer (like the Hero and Magic-User of Chainmail, but with added gradiation).
 - A freeform skill and task resolution system inspired by M.A.R.
 Barker's "Perfected" system and married with Vincent Baker's Apocalypse World degrees of success.

 Yes that sounds like a lot bolted together, but I think it flows well.
 This is geared less towards dungeon crawling, and more towards early domain-level play where the players are controlling small bands of followers.
-A good fit might be Viking warbands raiding the Anglo-Saxon coast, Robin Hood and his band of thieves waylaying caravans, or small units of Prussian infantry dealing with a zombie outbreak.
+A good fit might be Viking warbands raiding the British coast, Robin Hood and his band of thieves waylaying caravans, or small units of Prussian infantry dealing with a zombie outbreak.

 (Edit: I had a slight fiasco with setting up itch.io, and uploaded the game under the wrong account.
 I have since re-uploaded to my correct itch.io account and updated the link above).